 In order to conduct Electronic Data Interchange (EDI) transactions with a trading partner, businesses need a way of transmitting their EDI messages.
 Today, we take a look at the most widely used EDI transmission types, their main characteristics, advantages, and disadvantages.

 VAN or Direct

-Generally speaking, there are only two sets of options for transmitting EDI messages.
+Generally speaking, when conducting EDI transactions with a trading partner, there are only two sets of options for transmitting EDI messages.
 The first option involves a third party service known as a VAN or Value Added Network, while the second option does not.
 In the second option, known as the Direct or Point-to-Point method, two trading partners connect directly with one another through an agreed communication protocol such as FTP, FTPS, SFTP, AS2, or OFTP.